Skip to Main Content

 Instructors may use a wide variety of formative and summative strategies to assess student writing and thinking, including traditional paper grading, high-stakes and low-stakes assignments, intellectual journals, peer review, reading response papers, sequenced writing assignments, performance tasks (emphasizing problem solving), rubrics, and/or portfolio assessment (emphasizing the writing process and the importance of revision).

 All Seminars are approved by the General Education Advisory Committee.
-A new proposal form will be available shortly via MyHill; currently, to propose a new First-Year Seminar course, please contact Liz Chase, firstname.lastname@example.org for further information.
+A new proposal form will be available shortly via MyHill; currently, to propose a new First-Year Seminar course, please contact the Office of General Education, GenEdfirstname.lastname@example.org, for more information.